elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In simple terms, an inline variable declaration is done inside of a for loop leaving it within the scope of the loop.</div><br />
+  <div><strong>Interview Response:</strong> In simple terms, an inline variable declaration is made inside a for loop, leaving it within the loop's scope.</div><br />
   <div><strong>Technical Response:</strong> Inline variable declaration is the process of declaring a variable starting point inside of the for-loop.
-The variable is only visible inside of the loop and cannot be accessed globally.<br /><br />
+The variable is only visible inside the loop and cannot be accessed globally.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />